 - Attend a college fair and receive one-on-one admissions counseling

 - Live, study, and play on one of the nation's most beautiful campuses

-- Make friends from around the world, and more
+- Make friends from more than 40 countries around the world

 As a Summer College student you'll enroll in one or more of Cornell's fast-paced and rigorous undergraduate courses and enjoy the rare opportunity to work closely with some of Cornell's most outstanding professors.

-You'll live in a residence hall on campus and enjoy a wide range of fun activities.
+You'll live in a residence hall on campus alongside about 900 other Summer College students and enjoy a wide range of fun activities.
 Summer College staff will be available 24/7 to support you as you tackle college classes, juggle free time and coursework, negotiate life with a roommate, and practice living on your own.

 Graduate Martha Glodz is not alone when she says it all adds up to "an unforgettable, life-changing summer!"